TatianaKarpovaP/Portfolio_Data_Analyst/project_2.md

 # Project 'Credit risk visualization'
 ###### *This project is my intellectual property.
 When quoting, please indicate the original source*

+#### Please note that if the dashboard does not display correctly, you can follow the original Tableau website.
+To do so, please click the "View on Tableau Public" button at the bottom of the dashboard.

 Here you may find my visualization for othe case of Credit Risk.
 I conducted an analysis of an open database from The Kaggle.com.
 The data source is [here](https://www.kaggle.com/datasets/laotse/credit-risk-dataset/data).